 - Put yourself in the shoes of your customer and think about what else they’d like to see on your website.
 When developing content, create copy that is not only catchy but also SEO (search engine optimization) friendly.

-- Business websites usually include the following pages: Homepage, Products/services and Online Ordering, About Us, Contact information.
+- Business websites usually include the following pages: Homepage, Products/services, Online ordering, About Us, and Contact us.
 Other considerations include cross-promoting your social media or review sites, along with business policies such as any terms or conditions you may have.

-- Consider making your website mobile-friendly.
+- make your website mobile-friendly.
 In October 2016, mobile internet use passed desktop internet use for the ﬁrst time ever.

 - PRO TIP: Does your website have a blog section?
 Within your field, you have unique knowledge that your customers may lack.
 By sharing knowledge, you can attract traffic from people who are seeking information, strengthen your brand and establish yourself as an expert within your field

 If you have products or services, it is vital to be able to sell them online to boost your sales.
-Authorize.Net can easily integrate with many ecommerce platforms and offers payment options for your customers like credit card, ApplePay.
-Learn more about our certified ecommerce partners and payment acceptance.
+Authorize.net can easily integrate with many ecommerce platforms and offers payment options for your customers like credit cards, ApplePay, etc. Learn more about our certified ecommerce partners.

 Excerpt from Digital Transformation of SMBs: The Future of Commerce, presented by Visa.